PotionSeeker/Block-Swap-Advanced/README.md

 # ToDo List
 - Update to 1.21.1 and more?
 - Backport to 1.19.2 and less?
-- New config option: conditional_swap - swap blocks only when conditional properties are met:
+- New config option: conditional_swap - swap blocks only when conditional properties are met

         (e.g., swap basalt with pointed_dripstone, but only if there is air above or below) (e.g., swap sand with glass, but only if there is lava in any direction around it) (e.g., swap air with grass, but only if there is grass_block below)
-- New config option: x_z_buffer_zone - applies buffer around swapped blocks on the x and z axis.
+- New config option: x_z_buffer_zone - applies buffer around swapped blocks on the x and z axis (in-progress)
 - New config option: player_swap_range - limit block swapping to only occur within a certain spherical range around players.
-- Custom in-world block swapping and block swap gui?
+- Custom in-world block swapping and block swap gui (in-progress)
 - Add even more swap configurations?

 # Credit
-- Block Swap Advanced is a rewrite and expansion of Corgi_Taco's 'Block Swap' mod and as such it uses the same license
-- Credit to Corgi Taco and J.T.
-McQuigg for their work on the original 'Block Swap' mod
+- Block Swap Advanced is a remake and expansion inspired by Corgi_Taco's 'Block Swap' mod.
+Credit to Corgi Taco and J.T.
+McQuigg for their work on the original mod
 - Block Swap Advanced uses json5 format from the 'Jankson' Maven Repository (https://mvnrepository.com/artifact/blue.endless)